mbezdek/confabularium/stories/the-residue.md

 **March 28**

-I tried to explain the feeling to Marcus tonight.
+I tried again to tell Marcus about the feeling.
 Not the first time.

-I said: *I think the doing of hard things is how a person is made.
-Not just as a means to an outcome.
-As a process of becoming real to yourself.*

-He looked at me with genuine attention.
-This is one of the things I love about him.
-Then he said: *but we still do hard things.
-Parenting is hard.
-Relationships are hard.*

-I said: *yes, but those are hard in ways we haven't yet figured out how to delegate.*

-He was quiet for a moment.
-Then he said: *so the things that still make us feel real are the ones that can't be taken off the list.*
+He listened the way he does, with his whole face.
+I love him for it.
+I said some things that didn't quite land, and then I stopped, because the real thing was further down than I could get to, and I was tired.

+He reached over and turned off the lamp.

 I lay awake for a long time after he fell asleep.